Business Benefits of Hiring People with a Disability

-- Retention – retaining existing employees who develop or acquire a disability as they age
+- Retention: Retaining existing employees who develop or acquire disability as they age.

-- Improved customer service and attraction - being disability confident, including how to communicate with customers with disability, enhancing customer service
+- Improved customer service and attraction: Being disability confident, including knowing how to communicate with customers with disability, enhances customer service.

 There are a range of Australian Government incentives available to assist businesses to create a more diverse workforce.